cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_6.md

 	- **ARTICLE 565.**
 	  collapsed:: true
 		- The rights and obligations of the usufructuary shall be those provided in the title constituting the usufruct; in default of such title, or in case it is deficient, the provisions contained in the two following Chapters shall be observed.
 (470)
-- 🔴 CHAPTER 2 - Rights of the Usufructuary]]
+- ## 🔴 CHAPTER 2 - Rights of the Usufructuary
-  heading:: true
   collapsed:: true
 	- **ARTICLE 566.**
 	  collapsed:: true